accordproject/concerto-docs/docs/specification/model-classes.md

 ## Identity

 Concepts may optionally declare an identifying field, using either the `identified by` (explicitly named identity field) or `identified` (`$identifier` system identity field) syntax.
-Identifying fields must have type `String`.
+Identifying fields must have type `String` or a String facet.

 `Person` below is defined to use the `email` property as its identifying field.